avive/Flickr4Java/README.md

 Comments and questions should be sent to the [GitHub Repo](https://github.com/callmeal/Flickr4Java).

+This fork includes code changes and additions used by the UnFlicker open source project.

 ### Usage

 To use the API just construct an instance of the class `com.flickr4java.flickr.test.Flickr` and request the interfaces which you need to work with.